Chapter 6 : I like my flat.

 “I -” Ian’s words are lost in a groan as someone knocks on his door, but he makes no effort to move.
 “I’m not here,” he whispers in my ear, then presses a light kiss on my temple.

 The knocker won’t go away, though.
 The raps on the door become more and more insistent, and just when they sound like they’re about to break down the door - well, the door opens.
-In the doorway stands an older woman, dressed elegantly in a slimming blue dress and a dark wool pea coat that probably cost more than double my rent for the month.
+In the entryway stands an older woman, dressed elegantly in a slimming blue dress and a dark wool pea coat that probably cost more than double my rent for the month.

 “Ian Chamberlain, what in the world do you think you’re doing?”

 Ian flinches at the shrill tone of her voice and tightens his arms a bit around me, almost like a subconscious attempt to shield me from her.
 At least I think that’s what he’s doing.
-I never took psychology, so how the fuck should I know?
+I never took psychology, so how the hell should I know?

 Mrs Chamberlain places her leather purse down on the floor and swings the door shut.
 Her eyes shoot daggers towards the pair of us, and I press myself into Ian’s chest a little bit harder to escape her icy glare.